NerosOW/ReflowMarkdown/README.md

 longer than your preferred line length, using the `alt+q` shortcut or your own user-specific keyboard-binding.

-Alternatively, you can register the extension as a formatter for Markdown files.
+Alternatively, you can use the extension as a formatter for Markdown files.
 This lets you reflow the entire document or a selected range using the built-in `Format Document` command.

+When installed, this extension sets itself as the default Markdown formatter unless you already have one configured.

 This extension defaults to reflowing lines to be no more than 80 characters long.
 The preferred line length may be overridden using the config value of